stelo-labs/stelo-example/readme.md

 - `git clone ...`
 - `cd waymont-handoff`
 - `yarn` (install dependencies)
+- open up `stelo/uiv2/fetch.ts` and make sure the API_KEY variable is assigned to the API key provided to you.
 - `yarn dev`(start server on port 5173)

 # Integration